timswims/ESK/README.md

 2. Click the **Gateways** tab.

 3. Check if the host name of your deployed gateway exists in the list of available gateways.
-You can click the gateway entry and match the specified registration key value with the registration key that you had used when deploying the gateway.
+You can click the gateway entry to view details and match the specified registration key value with the registration key that you had used when deploying the gateway.

 <p align="center">
     <img src="./Tutorial_Images/general/OMC_Gateway_Page.png" />